 <This section will describe the Learning Needs Analysis (LNA) that has been / will be carried out and the gap analysis to be addressed.
 Details should include information about:

-Tools and resources used to carry out the LNA, e.g. interviews, questionnaires, surveys, role mapping, etc and the rationale for this.
+Tools and resources used to carry out the LNA, e.g. interviews, questionnaires, surveys, role mapping, etc and the rationale for this

 Current and future competencies